tontonsb/ggmaps/onlystans/README.md

 If not, traversable (moving-able) coverage is preferred, but static locations (photospheres) are also included.
 For some -stans like the Turkmen one there are only static locations, sry.

+> [!NOTE]
+> There are now more than 20 locations for some of the stans.
+While adding trivia a decided to freely add more whenever I have anything to tell about a location.

 Contrary to the definition on reddit, I included some more stans stretching definition according to vibes.

 - **Kazakhstan.** Official coverage.